- CBD QUIZ

 One animal study found that Lion's Mane may help improve fat metabolism and decrease triglycerides levels, two primary risk factors for developing heart disease.

-An in vitro study found that Lion's Mane may also help to prevent the oxidation of cholesterol.
+An in vitro study found that Lion's Mane may also help prevent cholesterol oxidation.
 Since oxidized cholesterol is more likely to attach to artery walls, this may reduce the risk of stroke and heart attack.

-Lion's Mane also contains adequate amounts of hericenone B, a compound associated with a significant reduction in the risk of heart attack or stroke.
+Lion's Mane also contains adequate amounts of hericenone B, significantly reducing the risk of heart attack or stroke.

-Lion's Mane may provide various benefits to heart health, but more research is needed to understand how it may benefit those at high risk for heart-related disease.
+Lion's Mane may benefit heart health, but more research is needed to understand how it may benefit those at high risk for heart-related disease.

-Some evidence suggests that Lion's Mane may help improve the body's ability to naturally control blood sugar.
+Some evidence suggests that Lion's Mane may help improve the body's ability to control blood sugar naturally.
 One animal study found that lion’s mane may significantly lower blood sugar levels in mice.
 The study also found that Lion's Mane may have significant antioxidant benefits that prevent oxidative stress, a fact of importance to diabetic patients.

 One study suggests that Lion's Mane regulates blood sugar by blocking aloha-glucosidase, an enzyme that converts carbs to sugar in the gut.